 When it comes to fresh seafood, I believe in keeping the fish (or shrimp, scallops, crab, whatever) as close to its true state as possible.
 Trust citrus juice, salt and pepper to bring out the best in seafood and bring in other complementary flavors on the side.
 That’s what I’ve done with this pretty plate, featuring a fresh-caught ahi tuna steak and a tropical fruit salsa that comes together in about 7 minutes.
 The most time-consuming part of the dish is waiting for the rice to cook.

-If you’ve never seen or cooked with forbidden rice before, here’s a quick list of facts to help you get to know this delicious, somewhat exotic ingredient.
+If you’ve never seen or cooked with forbidden rice before, here’s a quick list of facts to help you get to know this delicious, somewhat unusual ingredient.

 Where does black rice come from, and why is it “forbidden?”